-Dietary Guidelines: From Dairies to Berries,
+Transcript: Dietary Guidelines: from Dairies to Berries

-After World War 2, Finland joined us in packing on the meat, eggs, and dairy.
-By the 1970’s, the mortality rate from heart disease of Finnish men was the highest in the world.
+After World War II, Finland joined us in packing on the meat, eggs, and dairy.
+By the 1970s, the mortality rate from heart disease of Finnish men was the highest in the world.
 They didn’t want to die, so they got serious.
-Heart disease is caused by high cholesterol, high cholesterol is caused by high saturated fat intake, so the main focus of the strategy was to reduce the high saturated fat intake.
-So that means cheese and chicken, cake and pork.
+Heart disease is caused by high cholesterol; high cholesterol is caused by high saturated fat intake; so, the main focus of the strategy was to reduce the high saturated fat intake.
+So that means basically cheese and chicken, cake and pork.

 An 80% drop in cardiac mortality across the entire country.
 “With greatly reduced cardiovascular and cancer mortality the all cause mortality has reduced about 45%, leading to greater life expectancy: approximately 7 years for men and 6 years for women.”
 That’s what real dietary guidance can do.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.